marfriaz/shopping-list-server/README.md

    1. From terminal, cd into shopping-list-server directory
    2. Install dependencies (npm install)
-   3. From config.js, update DATABASE_URL to "postgresql://"database user name"@localhost/"database name"
+   3. From config.js, update DATABASE_URL to the postgres database URL you created (in Prereqs^).
+Format should be in "postgresql://"database user name"@localhost/"database name"

    - Example: "postgresql://shopping-list-user@localhost/shopping-list"

    4. Type in Command Line: npm run migrate.
-This will create the database tables using a Node.js SQL migration library (npm postgrator) using the SQL scripts from the migrations folder.
+This will create the database tables using a Node.js SQL migration library (npm postgrator) using the SQL scripts from the "Migrations" folder.
    5. Run the server by running 'npm start'.

 3. Set up Web-Client: